Does Homeowners Insurance Cover Power Surges?

 Document the damage and the cause immediately

-Photograph every damaged item: appliances, electronics, outlets, wiring, your electrical panel.
-Save weather reports from that day, utility outage records and any visual evidence of the covered peril (scorch marks on a tree, a downed power line, a damaged transformer).
-Your insurer's adjuster will need proof that the surge came from a covered event.
+Photograph every damaged item such as appliances, electronics, outlets, wiring and your electrical panel.
+Save weather reports, utility outage records and any visual evidence of the covered peril, like scorch marks on a tree, a downed power line or a damaged transformer.
+The adjuster needs proof the surge came from a covered event.

 2. 2